FSElsen/2023-02-Data-Carpentry-Notes/README.md

 To work with the solution instructors need to have the following setup ready:
 - Python and pip installed
 - Git installed
-- GitHub account added to the reposirtory as a Contributor
+- GitHub account added to the repository as a Contributor

 ### Steps
 - `pip install gitautopush`